June 2023: This blog post was updated!

 “At the beginning of the school year, 38 students chose to embark on an adventure – an adventure in Beginning Band!
 Our goal was to perform at the winter concert, but in order to achieve it we had several challenges to face.”

 It was a hit!
-The parents enjoyed it, and the students had a confident first performance.
+The audience enjoyed it, and the students had a confident first performance.
 Since my administration is particular about what concert programs look like, I also came up with cute song “titles” such as, “Do I Hear an Echo?” and “DA Dances” to go along with it.
 It was a great success.

 A Student-Centered Informance